Residents may well be wondering what is happening on the ‘Jolly Boatman’ site?

 Residents can be assured that the MRA will continue to advocate for a sympathetic and appropriately scaled development on the site.
 In particular the provision of a percentage of affordable housing within the development.

-We understand that Alexpo, the new owners of the Jolly Boatman site, are considering possible options for the site as an alternative to the scheme for which planning permission was granted in 2008.
-It appears that they are discussing this with Planning Officers at Elmbridge Council in advance of the preparation of any formal application.
-We will let you know as soon as we receive any more information about this.
+Alexpo, the current owners of the Jolly Boatman site, were considering possible options for the site as an alternative to the scheme for which planning permission was granted in 2008.
+There has been no further information forthcoming. – 17/09/18